-Beginning in January of 2013, members of the Baldwin Area Historical Society will be at the library on the second Thursday of every month from 5-7pm to meet with any interested people about any topic of your choice.
+Members of the Baldwin Area Historical Society will be at the library on the second Thursday of every month from 4:30 -6:00 pm to meet with any interested people about any topic of your choice.
 Come anytime during that period and ask questions about searching for family history or history of a building in town, look at old photos and help identify them, learn about the new microfilm scanner and how to find anything from old Baldwin Bulletin newspapers, learn about the 1940 census records newly opened to the public, etc. Bring an item, a question, or just come and talk about history with others who love it too!
 For more information call Leila at: 715-222-9485

 Baldwin Library History Room

 The Baldwin Library History Room is home to an impressive collection of objects and records relating to area history.
 There are history books and manuscripts, cemetery records, endless issues of the Baldwin Bulletin, census records, area maps and photographs, genealogical records, historic magazines and books, and files full of clippings that highlight historic places and past events.Help by donating your time, memories, and creativity to maintain the library history room as a local historical resource available to Baldwin area residents and visitors.Volunteers can identify faces and places in old photos or assist with genealogy and history related activities by reading old editions of the Baldwin Bulletin or adding clippings and information to the genealogical binders.The contents of the history room are a rare, precious, and important historic resource.
 It is up us, as a community, to ensure this collection is safeguarded for current and future generations.

 (NOTE: If you had trouble accessing this website before, please try again, as it has been restored after hacking issues.)